-The fortified village of Ait Benhaddou was once a caravan route that connected the Sahara with the ancient city of Marrakech.
+The fortified village of Ait Benhaddou, a UNESCO World Heritage Site, was once a caravan route that connected the Sahara with the ancient city of Marrakech.
 The mud and straw buildings that form the village seem to mix into the rocky red background, where merchant houses, sandy rocky staircases, and narrow pathways add to the magic.

 7. Toubkal National Park

 The stunning mountain scenery just begs to be photographed.
 Snowcapped peaks and rugged mountains make for stunning pictures.